Radio (Wise Guys album)

 Radio is the ninth album of the German a cappella group Wise Guys.
 It is built in the form of a radio broadcast: between each individual piece come jingles and other small tidbits, such as the news or sports.
 This stands as the first concept album of the Wise Guys.
-The CD ranked #3 in the German album charts and stood for sixteen weeks in the top 100 of the charts.
+The CD ranked #3 in the German album charts and stood for fifteen weeks in the top 100 of the charts.

 Like its predecessor Wo der Pfeffer wächst, the CD is purely a cappella with no instrumentation and, with the sole exception of the "Mad World" cover, is entirely self-composed numbers.
 The majority of the songs were composed by Daniel Dickopf.

 Extra features

 If one plays a few minutes after the last song on the CD, "Zwischenbilanz", one can find a so-called hidden track that plays for three minutes and thirty seconds; it is essentially a snippet from one of their concert performances ("Kein Ohrwurm").